 We see these changes as opportunities to transform the business.
 We optimise our operations to reduce environmental footprint, and use natural resources more efficiently by replacing raw materials with more sustainable alternatives.

-We partner with our customers and other players in the value chain to create sustainable and innovative urban solutions in the Building Materials and Powertrain Solutions sectors.
+the value chain to create sustainable and innovative urban solutions in the Building Materials and Powertrain Solutions sectors.

 SUMMARY TABLE OF 2025 TARGETS - DRIVING INNOVATION FOR A LOW-CARBON AND CIRCULAR ECONOMY